 Microsoft has collaborated with Epic Games to bring Epic Games’ battle royale for free to computers, mobile phones, and tablets worldwide, with a service used by more than 10 million people.

 Fortnite Battle Royale no longer requires a modern computer, console or relatively powerful mobile phone (although developers removed the game from the Google Play Store and Apple App Store in August 2020) to work.
-Microsoft and Epic Games have collaborated to make the title available for free through Xbox Cloud Gaming in Spain and the other 25 countries where the service is available.
+Microsoft and Epic Games have collaborated to make the title available for free through Xbox Cloud Gaming in 25 countries where the service is available.
 In addition, Xbox is working on incorporating more free games into the cloud gaming service, which we can enjoy without requiring a subscription to Xbox Game Pass Ultimate (the only way to try Xbox Cloud Gaming so far).

 To play Fortnite Battle Royale from any Windows computer, Android mobiles and tablets, iPhone and iPad, you only need to have a Microsoft account and access Xbox.com/play from the web browser (on PC, there are improvements in Microsoft Edge, for TRUE).
 No installation is required, and you can use a gamepad or native touch controls .

 “It’s an important step to add a free-to-play title to the cloud gaming catalogue as we continue our journey in the cloud,” Catherine Gluckstein, vice president and product manager for Xbox Cloud Gaming, said.
 “We are starting with Fortnite and will add more free-to-play games that people love in the future.
 At Xbox, we want to make the game accessible to the 3 billion players worldwide, and the cloud has an important role in that mission.”